 Gold in its natural state is yellow.
 In order for white gold to appear white in color, gold must be mixed (also known as alloyed) with a white metal(s) like nickel, palladium or silver which makes white gold a light grey color.

 To give white gold its sought after sheen, it is then rhodium plated.
-With time, rhodium plating will wear away revealing a yellow-ish tinge, and the ring will need replating every 12-18 months to maintain its luster and radiance.
-So while white gold is initially more affordable, there is a maintenance cost involved every 18 months or so.
+With time, rhodium plating will wear away revealing a yellow-ish tinge as shown below, and the ring will need replating every 12-18 months to maintain its luster and radiance.
+So while white gold engagement rings are initially more affordable, there is a maintenance cost involved every 18 months or so.

-While offering a similar finished appearance to white gold, platinum won’t require this same level of maintenance due to its natural bright white appearance.
+While offering a similar finished appearance to white gold, platinum engagement rings won’t require this same level of maintenance due to its natural bright white appearance.

 In fact, platinum’s shine is easy to retain with a simple polish.
 This exclusive material is mined at a rate of 1/10 that of gold, hence its premium price point.
 Lastly, platinum is nickel-free and hypoallergenic which is ideal for brides and grooms with sensitive skin as it can be worn comfortably every day.